When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Use a Nasal Aspirator Bulb Syringe

-1. Squeeze the syringe to expel air before inserting it in your baby’s nose.
+1. Squeeze first: Squeeze the air out of the bulb before putting it near the baby’s nose.

 How to Use an Electric Aspirator